Continual learning under domain transfer with sparse synaptic bursting

 \ifthenelse{\boolean{shortarticle}}{\ifthenelse{\boolean{singlecolumn}}{\abscontentformatted}{\abscontent}}{}

-Catastrophic forgetting is the phenomenon wherein an artificial neural network trained over a sequence of tasks loses its ability to perform a function it acquired earlier in the sequence as new information is learned \cite{french1999, Kirkpatrick2017}.
-This happens because the network’s ability to perform a given function is determined by the values of its synapses.
-Changes to these values, as a consequence of learning, may corrupt functions that are not robust to perturbation.
-But resistance to change when existing knowledge is insufficient to solve future problems will lead to failure.
+\dropcap{C}atastrophic forgetting is the phenomenon wherein an artificial neural network trained over a sequence of inputs loses its ability to perform a function it acquired earlier in the sequence as new information is learned \cite{french1999, Kirkpatrick2017}.
+This happens because the ability of a network to perform a given function is determined by its current state, which includes the arrangement and values of its synapses.
+Changes of state, as a consequence of learning, may corrupt functions that are not robust to such perturbation.
+Forgetting is typically overcome by scrambling the temporal structure of learning with large batches of randomly ordered inputs that are stored at the programmer’s discretion (IID training).
+This eliminates the problem of forgetting because no class of input is restricted to a single segment of the training sequence.
+All inputs are equally likely to be seen by the network at any point in time, and so cannot be forgotten as such.
+But it is unrealistic for most real-world applications to assume that all relevant data can be obtained prior to model deployment.
+Additionally, we may encounter constraints on time, storage, and compute that prevent us from scaling traditional solutions to catastrophic forgetting ~\cite{Kirkpatrick2017, kudithipudi2022biological, hayes2019memory, hayes2021replay}.

-In cases where data storage is secured through some external process, forgetting can be solved by removing the sequential character of learning with large batches of randomly ordered input \cite{Rolnick2018}.
-Meanwhile, defective knowledge can always be rectified by ever more optimization, because previously learned inputs can be revisited arbitrarily often.
-But real memories must be actively maintained, and meaningful participation in the world requires the ability to manage events as they happen in time and space \cite{Varela1974, Cooper2008, Bullock2004, Schulkin2019, Man2019}.
-Consequently, autonomous systems must be capable of learning \textit{sequentially} without corrupting previously acquired functions.

-For neural networks, intelligent behavior is simply what it means to map inputs to outputs in a way that is accurate or useful, but the space of possible actions and percepts is usually only subject to change retrospectively \cite{Cariani2007, Bongard2011, Bernatskiy2015, GrowingNeuralNets, Jaafra2019, Stanley2002, Schmidhuber1992, Ba2016, greff2020binding, schlag2021linear}.
-However, autonomous solutions to problems like catastrophic forgetting require that agents decide for themselves what information is relevant for the tasks they encounter \cite{Bell1995, Fukushima1988, Fry2002, Javed2019, Beaulieu2020}.
-This cannot be realized without the freedom to modify elements of morphology, like the number and arrangement of neurons, which specify the inputs that can be detected and the actions that can be performed.
-To be autonomous, machines must be capable of more than generating accurate predictions; they must, among other things, build and maintain their own sensors and effectors \cite{Pask1962, Cariani2007, Pharoah2020, Bongard2021}.